sstelfox/stelfox.net/content/knowledge_base/linux/httpd.md

 ## Performance Notes

-If you use mod_security you should note that in my testing each Apache thread increases it's resident memory size by ~27Mb using the stock configuration.
+If you use `mod_security` you should note that in my testing each Apache thread increases it's resident memory size by ~27Mb using the stock configuration.
 For servers that need to handle a high volume of requests this may not be acceptable.
-If using mod_security you DEFINITELY need to adjust the ServerLimit and MaxClients (they are aliases of each other so should always be the same).
+If using `mod_security` you DEFINITELY need to adjust the `ServerLimit` and `MaxClients` (they are aliases of each other so should always be the same).

 ### Tuning ServerLimit/MaxClients with the worker MPM

 * Start up the apache server
-* Use the 'ps' utility to determine the size of client threads (will be in Kb)
+* Use the `ps` utility to determine the size of client threads (will be in Kb)
 * Determine that max amount of RAM the apache process should be allowed to use
-* Subtract the 'parent' processes RAM from that
+* Subtract the `parent` processes RAM from that
-* Divide the remaining RAM by the size of the client threads, this is your ServerLimit/MaxClient value
+* Divide the remaining RAM by the size of the client threads, this is your ServerLimit / MaxClient value

 An example of this is provided below: